Test Id : BHISI

 Source: Anterior iliac crest

-Collection Instructions: A minimum of 1 Goldner Trichrome-stained slide and 1 hematoxylin and eosin-stained slide are required.
+Specimen Volume: A minimum of 1 Goldner Trichrome-stained slide and 1 hematoxylin and eosin-stained slide are required.
+One tetracycline slide should be submitted as applicable.

-Additional Information: For more information, see Bone Histomorphometry Specimen Preparation (T579) in Special Instructions.
+Collection Information: For complete instructions see Bone Histomorphometry Specimen Preparation (T579).

 Special Instructions